Outdoor natural debris burning is subject to state and local fire safety regulations.

 Burn only natural vegetation.

-Maintain a connected water hose or at least 5 gallons of water and a shovel nearby.
+Maintain a connected water hose or at least 5 gallons of water and a shovel on site, as well as any other needed tools.

 For further information, see Keep Oregon Green's website section on Backyard Burning.
-The same principles given for burn barrels apply to open burning of slash piles.
+The same principles given for burn barrels apply to open burning of slash or natural debris piles.

-For slash burning on an industrial scale, see Forestland Slash Burning.
+For more industrial-scale slash burning, see Forestland Slash Burning.